 The starting point for the exhibition is Pierre Bonnard’s final diary entry, written in 1946, shortly before his death in January 1947:

-“I should like to present myself to the painters of the year 2000 with the wings of a butterfly”.
+“I should like to present myself to the young painters of the year 2000 with the wings of a butterfly”.

 All of the invited artists have thought about Bonnard in different ways, perhaps using his work a little, or at least thinking about it in relation to their own, though what they do with those thoughts is very different.
 It’s a question of spirit, rather than influence, conjuring a collective mood and with a connective thread it is something to do with what Andrew Cranston has described as Bonnard’s ‘nervy hesitancy’: